jp-x-g/oraclefordeletion/README.md

 -v, --verbose                        Spam the terminal AND runlog with insanely detailed info.
 -c, --configure                      Set up directories and runlog, then show config data and exit.
 -x, --explain                        Display detailed info about what this program does, then exit.
+-i, --input                          Use alternate input file for list of articles/AfDs (will disregard other options)
 ```

 This will run pretty quickly, even though it doesn't batch its API queries.
 Take care to specify reasonable dates; AfD was called VfD (and worked